edisionnano/QDiskInfo/README.md

 ```sh
 git clone https://github.com/edisionnano/QDiskInfo.git && cd QDiskInfo
 ```
-Then you must create a build directory and cd inside
+Then you must create a build directory and cd inside, you can name it `build`
 ```sh
 mkdir build && cd build
 ```